xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 export FRONTOFFICE_TOKEN="<frontoffice_token>"
 ```

-# Ingest
+## Ingest

 We can use the back office endpoint [`/documents`](https:/docs.xayn.com/back_office.html#operation/createDocuments) to ingest documents.

-We will ingest a document that represents this article: [https://xayn.com/blog/the-initial-challenge](https://xayn.com/blog/the-initial-challenge).
+We will ingest a document that represents this article: [https://xayn.com/blog/the-initial-challenge](https://xayn.com/blog/the-initial-challenge), as well as some less meaningful examples.

 ```bash
 curl -X POST "$URL/documents" \